Skip to main content

 This course explores key ideas, strategies, and modes of design representation within and related to the design professions.
 The skillsets introduced and developed throughout this course are intended to support creative and analytical thinkers who work with, around, and for architects, interior designers, landscape architects, urban designers, urban planners, and other built-environment professionals—and who may not (yet) consider themselves designers.
 Over the course of eight weeks, students...

-In this course students will learn about the trauma-informed design (TiD) approach, what trauma is, and why it matters in design.
-Students will practice communicating through both visualizations and spoken and written means about trauma-informed design.
-Students will be expected to include evidence (both peer-reviewed scientific evidence and precedence from contemporary sources, as well as other sources of sound evidence).
-This theory-into-practice applied approach will investigate if and how...
+In this one and half-credit asynchronous elective course students will learn about the trauma-informed design (TiD) approach, trauma, and why it matters in design.
+Students will practice communicating through spoken and written means about TiD.
+Students will be expected to include evidence (peer-reviewed scientific evidence, precedence from contemporary sources, and Learning Goals: 1.
+Be aware of emerging TiD frameworkes and how it applies to trauma-informed care to design.
+2. Be aware of the...